 Add 'quick view' links

-If this applies to the build your own products in your store, then WooCommerce quick view is the solution:
+If this applies to the build your own products in your ecommerce store, then WooCommerce quick view is the solution:

 quick-viewcolumn to your product tables.
 Customers can use this to view more images, extra information, choose options and add to the cart from a lightbox popup.